Unique 7-Day Northern Lights Winter Vacation to Iceland

 If you elect to marvel over the auroras by boat, you'll instead board a whale-watching vessel at the Old Harbor and sail into Faxafloi Bay.
 Watching the northern lights from the water is a unique experience, and the city skyline and the silhouettes of the surrounding mountains form a fantastic backdrop.

 After a magnificent show, you'll retire in a comfortable hotel in the capital for the night.

 Day 2 - Snaefellsnes Peninsula

-However, the most impressive natural attraction you will visit is Mount Kirkjufell, called 'the church mountain' by locals.
-Game of Thrones fans will recognize it as 'the mountain shaped like an arrowhead' featured in season seven.
-A standalone peak, it is magnificent to admire from all angles, but particularly from beside its adjacent waterfall.
+One of the most impressive natural attractions you'll visit is Mount Kirkjufell, whose name means "the church mountain" in English.
+Game of Thrones fans will recognize it as "the mountain shaped like an arrowhead" featured in season seven of the hit show.
+A standalone peak, it's magnificent to admire from all angles, but a favorite viewing spot is the nearby Kirkjufellsfoss waterfall.

 Day 4 - The Golden Circle

 Explore the highlights of the Golden Circle sightseeing route with a day trip to Thingvellir National Park, the Geysir geothermal area, and the Gullfoss waterfall.